-For each strategic goal, this section lists the associated targets (i.e., "SMART goals"), resources available to support movement toward the goal, barriers to achieving the goal, and the plan for monitoring progress toward the goal
+For each strategic goal, this section lists the associated targets (i.e., "SMART goals"), targeted barriers to achieving the goal, resources available to help reduce or eliminate the barriers, and the plan for monitoring progress toward the goal.

 G1.
-As we begin a more complex state measure of English language arts, our school goal for the 2016 FSA is to be within 10% (+/-) of our previous proficiency rate as measured by the 2015 FSA scores."
+As we begin a more complex state measure of English language arts, our school goal for the 2017 FSA is to be within 10% (+/-) of our previous proficiency rate as measured by the 2016 FSA scores."
 1a